How to prepare an ACS RPL report without the guidance of professionals?

 Basic understanding of ACS RPL report writing

 If migrant professionals meet the ACS ICT Skill Assessment standards, they are eligible for the ACS RPL curriculum.
-The Australian Computer Society is the only entity permitted to acquire information regarding the skill evaluation.
+The Australian Computer Society is the only entity permitted to acquire information regarding skill evaluation.
 The candidate should read the ACS circular, which contains complete standards and recommendations for the RPL Report.

 - Report Format for ACS RPL

-- Reasons for the rejection of the RPL report
+- Reasons for the Rejection of the RPL Report

 - Tips and guidelines for drafting ACS RPL reports

 ACS RPL report format

 The ACS website has the RPL Project Report Form.
 This form is required you to enter project information, and you must submit two parts of this form, as indicated below.

 Applicants must disclose their degrees and job experience in this section and demonstrate the requisite skills.
 In addition, this section has two subtopics:

 An RPL project report outlines the projects you worked on and demonstrates your abilities as an ICT specialist.
 An ICT professional should finish each project, and your RPL project report reflects your knowledge of the subject matter listed in Section 1.
 The two projects you choose must be from a separate period: one from the previous three years and one before the last 5 years.

 The RPL report is used to evaluate professional migration.
 Non-IT applicants are considered to use RPL.
 ACS applies the following criterion when evaluating non-ICT applicants: